• E-Commerce

 1. Open Safari on your iPhone and go to images.google.com.

-2. Tap on the Aa icon in your address bar and select Request Desktop Website.
+2. Tap on the Aa icon in your address bar and select Request Desktop site.

 3. Click on the camera icon in the Google search bar.

-• To search using a link, enter the image URL in the text box and tap on search.
+- To very easily search Google using a link, enter the image URL in the text box and tap on search.

-• To search using a downloaded image, click on Upload a file and select a picture from your Photo Library, Files, or capture it with your camera.
+- To search with an image - for instance, using a downloaded image, click on Upload a file and select a picture from your Photo Library, Files, or capture it with your camera.

-2. Open the app and click on the Camera icon in the search bar.
+2. Open the Google app and click on the Camera icon in the search bar.

 3. If you want to reverse search a live object, click on the camera icon again.
 Select OK when asked for permission to access the camera.

 4. Place the object in your viewfinder and tap the shutter button.
-Google will display all related images and websites using the picture.
+Google will display all similar images and other websites using the picture.

 5. To search using a downloaded image, tap the blue Allow access button and select Allow Access to All Photos.

-6. Choose an image from your camera roll to reverse search.
+6. Choose an exact image from your camera roll to reverse search.

-1. Open Google Chrome on your phone and click on the camera icon in the search box.
+1. Open Google Chrome browser app on your phone and click on the camera icon to pop up the search image box.

 2. To identify a live object, tap on the camera again.
-When asked for permission, select Open Camera and While using this app.
+When asked for permission, select Open Camera and While using the Google app.

 3. Hold the object in your viewfinder and click the shutter button.

-4. If you want to search with a saved image, tap on the image icon next to the shutter button.
+4. If you want to search with an image saved, tap on the image icon next to the shutter button.

 5. Select Allow Access and then Allow to open your gallery.
 Tap on any image to begin reverse searching.

-After this step, Google Lens will become available via the camera button on the home page in Google Chrome.
+Google Lens - After this step, you can also search an image with Google Lens.
+The Google Lens icon will become available via the camera button on the home page in Google Chrome.
+And you can search an image with Google lens.

 Using a PC